|

 As for the Coyotes, David Valdivia plans on returning to the NAFA World Series in Fargo, North Dakota in August to make a run at an A Division title after taking fourth in Mankato, Minnesota last year.

-“I’m just proud of all our young guys,” he said.
+And he thinks his club has the potential to make it happen.“I’m just proud of all our young guys,” he said.
 “They have stepped it up and are coming through for us.”

 NAFA and the SCIFL are pleased to announce the tenth edition of the “Las Vegas Road Trip” men’s fast pitch tournament.
 The event will be held April 7-9, 2017 with the first round games starting Friday at noon, and the Championship games scheduled for 3:00 PM on Sunday; the "IF" games will immediately follow if necessary.